russellgrapes/telegram-bash-system-monitoring/README.md

 - **Comprehensive Monitoring**: Monitors CPU, RAM, Disk, and CPU temperature with user-defined thresholds.
 - **SSH Session Monitoring**: Monitors new SSH login sessions with the ability to exclude IPs or IP ranges.
 - **Maintenance Mode**: Utilizes a lock file that can be controlled from other scripts to prevent alerts during maintenance.
+- **Fast and Slow Monitoring Intervals**: Separates metrics into fast and slow checks for tailored alert responsiveness.
 - **CLI Feedback**: Provides status and notifications in the command-line interface (CLI).

 ## Usage